-In addition to liabilities, the statement of net position reports deferred inflows of resources, which represent acquisitions of net position that apply to future periods, and will not be recognized as inflows of resources (revenue) until that time.
+In addition to liabilities, the statement of net position and/or balance sheet reports deferred inflows of resources, which represent acquisitions of net position that apply to future periods and will not be recognized as inflows of resources (revenue) until that time.

-The School District reports deferred inflows related to revenue in support of pension and OPEB payments made subsequent to the measurement date, and deferred pension and OPEB cost reductions.
+The School District reports deferred inflows related to revenue in support of pension and OPEB payments made subsequent to the measurement date and deferred pension and OPEB cost reductions.